 Where to Purchase Disney World Tickets

+Wondering where can I purchase Disney World tickets?
 You have lots of options for purchasing Walt Disney World park tickets.
-If you are purchasing a vacation package, you’ll add the tickets right to the package.

 You’ll want to link any tickets that you buy in the My Disney Experience app so they are available when you are making your FastPass+ reservations.
 If you are staying at an on-property Walt Disney World resort hotel, you’ll also receive complimentary MagicBand 2s.